 Below are some highlights from the interview:

-They also discuss “205 Live,” his legacy in the professional wrestling business and more.
+They also discuss how he made his return, the circumstances behind it and more.

-What do you think of Matt Sydal’s comments?
+What do you think of Daniel Bryan’s comments?
 Leave us a comment below, or post a comment on our Facebook page!
+Also, be sure to sign up for our newsletter and download our App from your favorite App Store!